-Her nineteenth-century research focuses on the musical resonances heard in Michael Field’s writing and more specifically on the ways in which an operatic soundscape influenced the construction of Field’s diaries and dramas.
+Donna’s nineteenth-century research focuses on the musical resonances heard in Michael Field’s writing and more specifically on the ways in which an operatic soundscape influenced the construction of Field’s diaries and dramas.
 Between the years 1888 and 1914 Michael Field, the pseudonym for Katharine Bradley and Edith Cooper, wrote prodigiously in their diary.
 In twenty-nine volumes they managed to capture the scintillating elements of an aesthete’s life in England.
 Their diaries – still in manuscript form – offer a treasure trove of information regarding late Victorian and early Modernist British culture as the two women recount their meetings with other writers, their travels abroad, their attendance at the theatre and opera, and the production of their verses and dramas.

-She has appeared as a featured guest on Iowa Public Radio’s “Talk of Iowa” program.
-She has published articles on British popular culture in the North American British Music Studies Association Newsletter and the Des Moines Register.
-Her book reviews have appeared in Victorian Studies, Nineteenth-Century Contexts, and The Latchkey.
+Recent publications include “Women Who Rock: Trendsetters, One-Hit Wonders, and the Ever-Evolving Cultural Narrative,” in the online Popular Music Pedagogy Series edited by Victor Szabo and “Colonel Snape’s Veritaserum: Teaching Jane Austen in a Harry Potter World” in Teaching Jane Austen: A Romantic Circles Pedagogies Commons Special Issue edited by Emily C. Friedman and Devoney Looser.
+Her book reviews have appeared in Victorian Studies, Nineteenth-Century Contexts, Journal of the Fantastic in the Arts, and The Latchkey.
 She has presented papers at the MLA Annual Convention, the North American Victorian Studies Association Conference, various Biennial Conferences on Music in Nineteenth-Century Britain, the British Women Writers Conference, and several International Conferences on Nineteenth-Century Music held in the United Kingdom.
-She is the 2013 recipient of the Outstanding Honors Teaching Award.
+Donna is the 2013 recipient of the Outstanding Honors Teaching Award.
 She is also the President of the Alpha of Iowa Chapter of Phi Beta Kappa.